What we do

 Who we are

-Caroline von Schmalensee, Amy Brewer, Kerry Teakle and Nicki Sturzaker write the Edinburgh Foody blog with occasional guest posts from fellow food bloggers.
+Caroline von Schmalensee, Amy Brewer and Kerry Teakle write the Edinburgh Foody blog with occasional guest posts from fellow food bloggers.
 Danielle Ellis set up the blog in 2010.

 Cooking, eating and drinking is fun as well as necessary.
 Caroline does food for fun and she writes for a living.
 “Good food makes the world a more delicious and satisfying place.
 Good writing, meanwhile, can make the world a less confusing place”.

 The third recruit to Edinburgh Foody, Amy enjoys anything that involves craft beer, pulled pork, burgers or street food – although she has been known to swap her chip fork for a posh frock on occasion.
-Former soupmonger at Union of Genius, Amy now obsesses over Mara Seaweed for a living and drums with indie rock pop outfit The Alibis by night.
+Former soupmonger at Union of Genius and seaweed obsessive at Mara Seaweed, Amy is now a content marketer for an independent Scottish hotel chain by day and drummer with indie rock pop outfit The Alibis by night.

 Working in communications during the day, by night, Kerry is a self-confessed culture vulture and foodie, and can be found lapping up anything culinary or to do with the arts.
 She’s has a particular love of Scotland’s national drink and is on a mission to ensure all her friends do too.
 In October 2016, she won Best Reader’s Recipe at the Observer Food Monthly’s Awards for her Glengoyne whisky, Orange and Almond Cake.
 Continuing on from some challenges she set herself in 2016, which were to try 50 new Edinburgh restaurants or cafes she hadn’t eaten in before, she’s looking to add to this list in 2017, as well as developing some new recipes and entering lots more competitions!
 When not blogging for EdinburghFoody, you’ll also find her writing about theatre and the Fringe for TVBomb.